Best Outlook alternative for custom-domain team email in 2026

 Gmail's search is better than Outlook's.
 The web interface is faster.
 Labels instead of folders is a different organizing philosophy, but most people adapt quickly.

 The catch: you are trading one vendor lock-in for another.
 Google Workspace does not have a shared inbox either.
 The Collaborative Inbox in Google Groups is clunky and limited.
 No unified inbox across addresses, no API for programmatic access.
-If shared inbox is a requirement, you will need to add Missive ($15/user) or Front ($19/user) on top.
+If shared inbox is a requirement, you will need to add Missive (from $14/user on annual billing) or Front ($25/seat) on top.

 Zoho Mail: cheapest per-user option ($1/user/mo)